 Lectures are where all students on a module are together (this can be up to 100 students on the IFP), and the academic tutor introduces the topic of study.
 Seminars are much smaller groups (typically no more than 15 students), where you have the opportunity to explore a subject in more detail with your academic tutor and classmates.
 In your seminars, you will be expected to engage in discussions and debates around the subject matter.

-On the Life Sciences IFP there will also be some practical lessons in Life Sciences Labs.
+On the Biological Sciences and Psychology IFP there will also be some practical lessons in our laboratory classrooms.

 How will I be assessed?

 Across your modules you will be assessed through a range of methods including presentations, tests, reports and examinations.

 The modules on this programme have been developed to give you a thorough preparation for a range of related undergraduate degrees.